JaimeMartin/micro-ROS.github.io/_docs/tutorials/basic/3_getting_started_rmw_configuration/index.md

 // ... micro-ROS code ...
 ```

 Notice that is also possible to set the Micro-XRCE-DDS client key, which would otherwise be set randomly.
 This feature is useful for reusing DDS entities already created on the agent side.
+Further information can be found [here](https://micro-xrce-dds.readthedocs.io/en/latest/deployment.html#configurate-the-publisher).